 The list of genes supporting each node will be queried using (KEGG, PlantCyc, Reactome etc.) for their potential role in the biosynthesis of the active molecule(s).
 An intermediate step in our BigPlant pipeline is the creation of gene families spanning all species analysed and provides information if any gene family shows significant expansion in the medicinal plants.
 The representative member of a gene family showing such expansion will be added to the list of PBS genes as evidence of evolutionary signal.
-We anticipate the pathway information provided by overlaying PBS genes on known pathways will be incomplete and therefore we will expand our ability to identify pathways by incorporating a coexpression based network analysis and overlaying that additional information on the biochemical pathways databases (Fig. 4) as described in Aim 2B, below.
+We anticipate the pathway information provided by overlaying PBS genes on known pathways will be incomplete and therefore we will expand our ability to identify pathways by incorporating a co-expression based network analysis and overlaying that additional information on the biochemical pathways databases (Fig. 4) as described in Aim 2B, below.

-Figure 5.
-An example of divergent evolution where a set of species that produce aromatic oils exhibit positive partitioned branch support (PBS) for genes involved in Tryptophan synthesis, an important precursor to aromatic compound synthesis.

 Aim 2B.
 Network-based identification of biochemical pathways associated with medicinal traits.
 Deep transcriptome profiling across organs and species allows us to build networks of genes that correlate in expression and are specific to the plant tissues that produce therapeutic compounds.
-Our prior expertise and experience in developing multilevel networks by incorporating expression, protein interaction and metabolic information in a pipeline systems biology analysis, provide us with a means to analyse and interpret data across data-types, species, and tissues [3].
+Our prior expertise and experience in developing multilevel networks by incorporating expression, protein interaction and metabolic information in a pipelined systems biology analysis, provide us with a means to analyse and interpret data across data-types, species, and tissues [3].
 It has been shown that genes which are highly correlated in expression are likely to interact with each other or be involved in the same metabolic pathway [4].
-This approach to network building – integration of coexpression, protein-protein interaction, and metabolic pathway information, has enabled us to generate new hypotheses and uncover new biology in plants, e.g., nutrient control of the circadian clock [5].
-The correlation measures developed from expression datasets generated in Aim 1 for individual genes at a species level and for ortholog groups across the 50 species will form the core of the coexpression networks.
-Based on the phylogenomic analysis in Aim 2A, genes that drive phylogenetic divergence of medicinal plant species will be used to nucleate Node Vicnity networks (NVNs) using the correlation values from Aim 1 that pass a stringent cutoff (R>0.8, p<0.01).
+This approach to network building – integration of co-expression, protein-protein interaction, and metabolic pathway information, has enabled us to generate new hypotheses and uncover new biology in plants, e.g., nutrient control of the circadian clock [5].
+The correlation measures developed from expression datasets generated in Aim 1 for individual genes at a species level and for ortholog groups across the 50 species will form the core of the co-expression networks.
+Based on the phylogenomic analysis in Aim 2A, genes that drive phylogenetic divergence of medicinal plant species will be used to nucleate Node Vicnity networks (NVNs) using the correlation values from Aim 1 that pass a stringent cutoff (R>0.8, p<0.01) to create network modules.
 For the subset of genes that have a clear ortholog in Arabidopsis (as determined in Aim 2A), protein interaction [3] and metabolic information [KEGG, AraCyc] will be included to expand the network module.
-Each network module is then mapped onto known pathways using the gene-to-product associations in KEGG, Reactome and PlantCyc.The overlaying of network knowledge from a model species onto the coexpression networks will allow us to identify metabolic pathways that are conserved and co-expressed among species that share medicinal traits.
-Using the trait of “anti-infectious activity” we will obtain a set of genes that have phylogenetic support (Aim 2A), that are then mapped to known pathways, and are co-expressed in the specific tissues (Aim 1) of the diverse species with this trait.
+Each network module is then mapped onto known pathways using the gene-to-product associations in KEGG, Reactome and PlantCyc.

 Aim 2C.
 Convergence and Integration of Phylogenomic, Network-based and Pathway analyses.

 The strength of our approach lies in integrating the evolutionary signal of convergence from the phylogenetic approach (Aim 2A) and the network knowledge from correlation (Aim 2B) to narrow down the candidate genes involved in the biosynthesis of “therapeutic” compounds or their precursors.
-We will combine these dataset with the objective of generating a ranked list of candidate biosynthetic pathways as follows:
+We will combine these datasets with the objective of generating a ranked list of candidate biosynthetic pathways as follows: